Hanuwa/TeraTermUI_Dev/README.md

-Priorities of the development of the application is working on improving the UI since it's a bit too simple and not polished, funtionality wise the application is mostly feature-complete but it could use some performance/optimization improvements since the application sometimes suffers from slowdows and it can feel sluggish to use sometimes too.
+Priorities of the development of the application is working on improving the UI since it's a bit too simple and not polished, funtionality wise the application is mostly feature-complete but it could use some performance/optimization improvements since the application sometimes suffers from slowdows which can make it feel sluggish to use.

 # Tesseract OCR
 Must install this application under a folder within the TeraTermUI.py app called "Tesseract-OCR".